How do I submit my work?

 Can I volunteer as a reader for Short Edition?

 Yes!
 We would love to have you join our Review Team of volunteer readers.
-Please contact our American editor, Lane Proctor, for more information at email@example.com.
+If you're interested in volunteering or simply finding out more, please contact us at email@example.com.

 How do I make a user account to comment on, like, and vote for contest submissions?